Unilever

 Power Brands

-The group have three main business segments:
+The group has three main business segments:

-• Food
+- Food

-• Health Care
+- Health Care

-• Cleaning
+- Cleaning

 Here are some of the groups most recognisable food brands we know & love: Marmite, Knorr, Bovril, Hellmans, Colemans, Pot Noodles, Ben & Jerry’s Ice cream, Magnums, Cornetto, Carte Dor, Walls & Vienetta.